snwagner777/EconomyPlumbing/replit.md

    - NO authentication logic
    - NO route-specific concerns
    - ONLY business operations and data transformations
-   - Example: `server/lib/servicetitan/crm.ts` → `getCustomerContacts(customerId)`, `createCompleteContact(customerId, data)`

 2. **API Routes (Context Wrappers):** Thin authentication/authorization layers in `app/api/[context]/`
-   - Validate authentication (session tokens, API keys, etc.)
+   - Validate authentication
    - Extract user identity from auth context
    - Call core business logic functions
    - Handle errors and return responses
-   - Example: `app/api/customer-portal/contacts/route.ts` → validates portal session → calls `serviceTitanCRM.getCustomerContacts(customerId)`
-   - Example: `app/api/scheduler/customer-contacts/route.ts` → validates scheduler token → calls same `serviceTitanCRM.getCustomerContacts(customerId)`

 3. **React Hooks & Components:** Accept auth context as parameters
    - Never hardcode authentication assumptions
    - Accept tokens/sessions as hook parameters
    - Work in any context (portal, scheduler, chatbot)
-   - Example: `useSchedulerContacts(sessionToken)` can be adapted for portal via `usePortalContacts(portalSession)`

 **Implementation Checklist:**
 Before writing ANY new feature:
-- [ ] Does similar functionality already exist? (grep/search first)
+- [ ] Does similar functionality already exist?
 - [ ] Can this be used in portal, scheduler, AND chatbot contexts?
 - [ ] Am I putting business logic in a reusable module, not in API routes?
 - [ ] Are my API routes just thin wrappers around core functions?